 I never had a need to capture horses because I had Epona.
 I did track down Zelda’s horse, and Ganon’s gigantic horse, but I stuck with Link’s horse for my entire playthrough.
 Riding on Epona is fun, but I don’t like the stamina mechanic in the game.
 I would prefer your standard stamina bar over the stupid hoof symbols.
 I can’t hide them and they just annoy me.
 The horses control okay, but it’s far from the best that I’ve played in other games.

 The story is as forgettable as they come.
-Link wakes up from a 100 year coma and he has a rush out and save Zelda by defeating Ganon again.
+Link wakes up from a 100-year coma and he has to rush out and save Zelda by defeating Ganon again.
 The story is mostly told through Link’s memories, but they’re not very interesting memories.
 The main plot is actually really average and I never cared about Link, Zelda, or any of their companions that died in battle.
-Hopefully the upcoming expansion will add more to the story and make me care about Hyrule.
+Hopefully, the upcoming expansion will add more to the story and make me care about Hyrule.